sighupio/gatekeeper-policy-manager/MAINTENANCE.md

 You should update the version in `/chart/Chart.yaml` file each time you do a release of GPM and/or when the chart content gets updated.

-To release a new Helm Chart version, update the `/chart/Chart.yaml` file accordingly (i.e. bumping the version of the Chart) and tag and push the commit.
-This can be done as part of the release of a version of GPM or independently.
+To release a new Helm Chart version:

+1. Update the `/chart/Chart.yaml` file accordingly (i.e. bumping the version of the Chart)
-> If you want to release just a new version of the chart, notice that the pipeline by default executes the Helm Release step only if the GPM release has been successful.
-You might need to disable the dependency between the pipeline steps.
-> This is to avoid publishing a chart that references a failed build of GPM.

-Remember to update the `/chart/README.md` file if you make changes to the chart.
+2. Update the `/chart/README.md` file if you made changes to the chart.
 You can use [`frigate`](https://frigate.readthedocs.io/) to do it automatically:

 ```bash
 cd chart
 frigate gen . > README.md
 ```

-> Notice that `frigate` will use the temlpate in the file `/chart/.frigate` for formatting.
+> Notice that `frigate` will use the template in the file `/chart/.frigate` for formatting.

+3. Tag and push the commit.
+This can be done as part of the release of a version of GPM or independently.

+> If you want to release just a new version of the chart, notice that the pipeline by default executes the Helm Release step only if the GPM release has been successful.
+You might need to disable the dependency between the pipeline steps.
+> This is to avoid publishing a chart that references a failed build of GPM.
+> You can use a tag like `helm-chart-<version>`. ⚠️ Notice that the tags `gatekeeper-policy-manager-<version>` are used by helm/chart-releaser.